-Availability: The availability of a system for a period (0,t) is the probability that the system is available for use at any random time in (0,t).
+Availability: Availability of a system for a period (0,t) is the probability that the system is available for use at any random time in (0,t).

-Reliability: The reliability of a system for a period (0,t) is the probability that the system is continuously operational (i.e., does not fail) in time interval (0,t) given that it is operational at time 0.
+Safety: Safety of a system for a period (0,t) is the probability that the system will not incur any catastrophic failures in time interval (0,t).

-Maintainability: The maintainability of a system is a measure of the ability of the system to undergo maintenance or to return to normal operation after a failure.
+Maintainability: Maintainability of a system is a measure of the ability of the system to undergo maintenance or to return to normal operation after a failure.